-Submissive urination is annoying and frustrating, but exhibiting these emotions to your dog only makes it worse.
+Submissive urination can be annoying, but exhibiting your frustration to your dog only makes it worse.
 With a little planning and adjusting your attitude, you can minimize and overcome the problem.

 Tell us in what situations your dog has displayed submissive urination.